-• reviewed the formula for the calculation of bonuses for the Executive Officers;
+- reviewed strategic, organizational and leadership issues, executive compensation programs, performance assessments of the Corporation's most senior Executive Officers and succession management for all key executive positions; - engaged with the principal of Clearwater Human Capital on executive compensation, benchmarking and share ownership; - reviewed the formula for the calculation of bonuses for the Executive Officers; - assessed the performance of the Chief Executive Officer relative to pre-determined metrics and in the context of Covid-19 and rapid growth, and reviewed the assessment with the Board and its Chair; - determined the Chief Executive Officer's compensation in relation to the Corporation's performance for the fiscal year; - met with the Chief Executive Officer on the Chief Executive Officer's compensation and set targets for the Chief Executive Officer; - discussed, with the Chief Executive Officer, annual performance assessments for the other senior Executive Officers, and reviewed and recommended to the Board for approval compensation for these executive officers; - discussed compensation plans for management, and administrative and field personnel;

-- assessed the performance of the Chief Executive Officer and reviewed the assessment with the Board and its Chair; - determined the Chief Executive Officer's compensation in relation to the Corporation's performance for the fiscal year; - met with the Chief Executive Officer on the Chief Executive Officer's compensation and set targets for the Chief Executive Officer; - discussed, with the Chief Executive Officer, annual performance assessments for the other senior executive officers, and reviewed and approved compensation for these executive officers; - discussed compensation plans for management, and administrative and field personnel; - recommended a "double trigger" mechanism be incorporated into the change of control provisions of the RSU Plan; - reviewed and adopted the proposed disclosure of compensation and the compensation disclosure analysis sections contained in this Circular; and - continued to consider and give guidance to the Chief Executive Officer on matters of management succession.
+- undertook the annual assessment of second and third level leadership, as well as a review of junior high-potential employees; - reviewed and adopted the proposed disclosure of compensation and the compensation disclosure analysis sections contained in this Circular; and - continued to consider and give guidance to the Chief Executive Officer on matters of management succession, and considered succession for the role of CEO.

-Mr. Desrosiers did not stand for re-election at the 2019 Annual General Meeting, thus completing his term as a Committee member at that time.
-Ms. Veenman joined the Human Resources and Compensation Committee in December 2019.
+Mr. Breiner completed his term as a Committee member in September 2020.
+Ms. Keating joined the Human Resources and Compensation Committee in September 2020.